austral/austral.github.io/tutorial/modules.md

 end module.
 ```

-In the module file, we actually define the values:
+In the module file `PhysicalConstants.aum`, we actually define the values:

 ```austral
 module body Example.PhysicalConstants is